Index for Senescence:

 The stars themselves shall cease their dance to hear.

-Short summary (more details to come): This poem describes in practical and symbolic terms the crafting of a Native American courting flute (Siyotanka is a Lakota word for the instrument that was common to the Plains tribes in North America).
+This poem describes in practical and symbolic terms the crafting of a Native American courting flute (siyotanka is a Lakota word for an instrument that was fashioned by some of the Plains tribes in North America).
 The flute is held up as a vessel of personal and spiritual expression, representing the poet's devotion to the beloved and the sacredness he felt in their relationship.
 The writer has, in fact, made such flutes, and decades ago gifted one to the Stargirl.
-It was tuned specifically to an Indian raga for her name.
+It was tuned specifically to an Indian raga with her name (which introduced crafting challenges).

 Arangetram